ACLS Provider Course

 You're ready—best of luck on your exam!

-Magnesium sulfate is the drug of choice for torsades de pointes.
+Magnesium sulfate is the treatment of choice for torsades de pointes.

 What is the appropriate rate of chest compressions for pediatric CPR?